fntechgit/fnEvent/src/pages/custom-pages/registration.md

 A request to cancel your ticket must be emailed to conference@mycase.com.

-If you cancel by midnight (PT) on August 27, 2022 — you will be refunded 50% of your paid event ticket price.
+**If you cancel by midnight (PT) on August 27, 2022** — you will be refunded 50% of your paid event ticket price.

-If you cancel after midnight (PT) on August 27, 2022 — your ticket will not be refunded.
+**If you cancel after midnight (PT) on August 27, 2022** — your ticket will not be refunded.

 - - -

 ### **How to Register:**

-1. Navigate to the Thrive event site: thrive22.fnvirtual.app
+1. Navigate to the Thrive event site: <a href="thrive22.fnvirtual.app" target ="_blank" >thrive22.fnvirtual.app</a>
 2. Click the “Register now” button.
 Follow the log in instructions to authenticate yourself (this lets us know who you are) and complete the registration process.

 ### **How to find your orders/tickets:**

-1. Navigate to the Global Summit event site: thrive22.fnvirtual.app
+1. Navigate to the Global Summit event site: <a href="thrive22.fnvirtual.app" target ="_blank" >thrive22.fnvirtual.app</a>
 2. Click the “Log in” button.
 Use the same authentication process you used above.
 Once you have been authenticated, a new link called “My Orders/Tickets” will appear in the green top nav bar.
 Click this link to see your order/tickets for this event.